Kushmathur1206/Music-Generator/README.md

+# 🎵 Music Generator
 Generate music by providing a text prompt or an audio input.
 ![Screenshot (1458)](https://github.com/Kushmathur1206/Music-Generator/assets/99969817/447e552d-6951-4d3f-ba82-2bf56956c02d)
+This project is an AI-powered music generation system that uses deep learning techniques to create original melodies.
+By training on musical sequences and learning patterns in note progression, it can autonomously generate short musical clips that are tuneful and unique.

+🔍 Project Highlights
+- Sequence Learning with LSTM
+  Utilizes Long Short-Term Memory (LSTM) neural networks to learn temporal dependencies in musical notes.

+- Custom Dataset
+  Trained on a dataset of MIDI files, enabling the generation of stylistically coherent tunes.

+- End-to-End Pipeline
+  From data preprocessing to model training and MIDI generation, the project is a complete pipeline for music creation using AI.

+💡 Use Cases for Emerging Brands & Creators
+- Custom Music for Social Media Reels & Stories
+- Small brands can auto-generate background music for Instagram reels, YouTube Shorts, and TikToks without needing to license expensive stock music.
+- Use AI-generated jingles to develop a signature audio identity that plays in ads, intros, or product videos, enhancing brand recall.
+- Run multi-video campaigns with different AI-generated background tracks to avoid repetition and keep content fresh and engaging.
+- Startups and influencers can save time and money by generating royalty-free music instead of hiring a composer or buying music licenses.
+- Personalized Music for Customer Experience
+- E-commerce platforms can use AI-generated tunes for personalized thank-you pages, festive greetings, or even hold music during customer service calls.

 FOR MUSIC GENERATION USING AUDIO INPUT
 LSTM-Based Music Model Training
 Dataset Preparation(preprocess.py)